arni-sig/hello-world/README.md

 # hello-world
 Just a test!

-ÁS, arni-sig is an author, programmer from Iceland.
+arni-sig is an author, programmer from Iceland.